CenturyLinkCloud/PublicKB/General/Authentication/lumen-master-account-multi-factor-authentication.md

 <kbd>![MFA-5.PNG](../../images/MFA-5.png)</kbd>

 **4:** Multi Factor Authentication OTP Code
 After registration of your Multi Factor OTP, you will be prompted to enter the 6 digit code provided on your OTP smart phone app to complete your login process.
-You will be prompted to enter this code after every subsequent login with their master account.
+You will be prompted to enter this code after every subsequent login with your Lumen Master Account.

 <kbd>![MFA-6.PNG](../../images/MFA-6.png)</kbd>